lemontron/lemontron/lemontron-rev-e/index.md

 title: Introduction
 icon: home
 banner: /assets/content/rev-e-beta.jpg
+order: 0
 ---

+Rev E builds on the previous Lemontrons with the Endgame Lemonstruder, the final design with a 4.5:1 gear reduction + 100% PTFE filament path, a relocated tensioner unlocking extra rigidity, quad fans that are also bigger, a wraparound tool head, and _hundreds_ of other tiny tweaks improving fitment, further shaving the BOM, and increased rigidity throughout.

 {% include tip.html
 title = "Rev E is in private beta!
 The Rev E build guide does not exist!"